vishandi/tp/docs/DeveloperGuide.md

 **MSS**

 1. User chooses a person's schedule to export.
-2. UniGenda retrieves the schedule of the person.
+2. UniGenda exports the person's schedule.
-3. UniGenda saves it to local storage.

     Use case ends.